The Pulse

 Why are the black holes shooting jets?

 Black holes shoot these jets when matter falls onto them through an accretion disk.
-Some material is redirected and becomes the only thing we know capable of escaping the gravitational pull of these cosmic monsters, where not even light is capable of falling into the void.
-Instead of falling into the void, the material heats up and becomes highly energetic
+Some material is redirected outward, becoming highly energetic — these are the jets we observe.
+Not even light is capable of escaping the gravitational pull of these cosmic monsters once it crosses the event horizon.

 The direction of the beams is aligned with the rotation axis of the black hole.
 If the material falls in at a different angle, it could affect the direction of the rotation axis, causing the difference in the direction the beams are shooting at, but this is not the first time NASA found black holes shooting ‘fireworks’ in the universe.